Fatal-Pulse/Gunkolle/README.md

 2. Auto-Battle return
 3. Combat simulation, batteries, time checks

+## What does work at current state:
+1. 0-2 with SOPM3 and AR15M3

 ## How to use: Gunkolle(Expeditions)
 When starting Gunkolle make sure your android emulator is the active window when starting the script. (else you'll get an invald screen reading)